 Traditionally, companies have relied on things like Google Ads, social media, and email marketing to get messages out en masse in hopes of reaching their audience.
 With this method, the message may resonate or it may not.
-When chatbots burst onto the scene, they provided an easier way for businesses to get in front of their prospects and help them move through their Buyer’s Journey more seamlessly and in real time.
-Not only do chatbots help facilitate a conversational marketing strategy, the conversations enabled by chatbots have been much more relevant and helpful for customers and prospects.
+When chatbots burst onto the scene, they provided an easier way for businesses to get in front of their prospects and help them move through their Buyer’s Journey more seamlessly and in real-time.
+Not only do chatbots help facilitate a conversational marketing strategy, but the conversations enabled by chatbots have also been much more relevant and helpful for customers and prospects.

 What Is Conversational Marketing?

 Using chatbots in conversational marketing is still relatively new.
 We’re all still trying to figure out how to use chatbots most effectively and provide value to our customers and prospects.
 For those just embarking on your conversational marketing journey, I like this simple definition from Qualified: “Conversational marketing helps you connect with hot prospects at exactly the right time through tools like live chat and chatbots.”

 Conversational marketing is one of the quickest ways to help move buyers through your marketing and sales funnel.
 Through the use of chatbots, your company is able to capitalize on the power of real-time conversations in order to build relationships and create a more personalized experience with customers and prospects.

 Conversational marketing has been on the rise in recent years, with 2021 expected to see some of these trends continue to rise.
 Here are just of the few reasons why chatbots in conversational marketing are so worthwhile, directly from Aum:

 - 80 percent of businesses are expected to have some form of chatbot automation instilled into their company by the end of the year.

 - 86 percent of online shoppers prefer proactive customer support, something that conversational marketing chatbots can offer immediately.